Undergraduate Course Catalog 2014-2015

 Commuter Student Services is located in the Office of Student Involvement and Leadership, within the Memorial Union Building, room 122.
 Information about services, resources, campus, and local communities can be found at www.unhmub.com/off-campus or by calling (603) 862-0303.

-The Office of Conduct and Mediation administers the student conduct process.
-Through the Student Code of Conduct, the office maintains community standards of behavior that are intended to preserve and protect the University’s educational mission of teaching, research, and public service, as well as promote the student’s academic achievement and personal development.
+The Office of Community Standards (formerly the Office of Conduct and Mediation) administers the student conduct process.
+Through the Student Code of Conduct, the office maintains community standards of behavior that are intended to preserve and protect the University’s educational mission of teaching, research, and public service, as well as to promote the student’s academic achievement and personal development.
 To attain these aspirations, students must live, work, and learn in an environment of civility and respect where both rights and responsibilities are deeply valued.
 For the University community to thrive, the rules of conduct must be clear and understood by all members of the community.
 The Student Code of Conduct codifies and explains community standards of behavior and responsibility, as well as the rights and remedies accorded to all members of the community.
 It is available online at www.unh.edu/student/rights.

 More specific information regarding the Student Code of Conduct and the conduct process can be found in Student Rights, Rules and Responsibilities.
-For more information, please call the Office of Conduct and Mediation at (603) 862-3377, or visit the website at www.unh.edu/ocm.
+For more information, please call the Office of Community Standards at (603) 862-3377, or visit the website at www.unh.edu/ocm.

 President's Commission on the Status of People of Color